Accenture/adop-docker-compose/provision/aws/ssl/README.md

-# ADOP AWS Swarm SSL setup
+# ADOP AWS SSL setup

 Scripts in this directory provides a way to generate the self signed certificate and upload it .